Tibing/howtomake.software/blog/why-reducer-is-reducer.md

 ## What is array reduce?

-So, what is array reduce method?
+So, what is the array reduce method?
 I hope, you already know what array reduce does.

 ![how reduce works](/assets/blog/why-reducer-is-reducer/how-reduce-works.gif)